IPDLLC/Skyline/README.md

 ```
 - install the dependencies, you need python, and some python librarys including discord.py
 - do `./runBot.sh` to start the bot
+If we do make another stable release, just download the newest release and keep your config file.